kaBeech/tensort/README.md

 #### Structure

   - Bit <- Element of the list to be sorted

   - Byte <- List of Bits

   - Bytesize <- Maximum length of a Byte

   - Tensor <- Tuple of a Register list and a Memory list

-  - Memory <- List of Bytes or Tensors contained in the current Tensor.
+  - Memory <- List of Bytes or other Tensors contained in the current Tensor

-  - Register <- List of Records referencing each Byte or Tensor in Memory
+  - Register <- List of Records, each Record referencing one Byte or Tensor in Memory

-  - Record <- Tuple of the Address and the TopBit of the referenced Byte or Tensor
+  - Record <- Tuple of the Address and a copy of the TopBit of the referenced Byte or Tensor

   - Address <- Pointer to a Byte or Tensor in Memory

   - TopBit <- Value of the Bit at the top of the stack in a Byte or Tensor

-  - TensorStack <- A top-level Tensor along with all the Bits, Bytes, and Tensors it contains
+  - TensorStack <- A top-level Tensor along with all the Bits, Bytes, and Tensors contained within it.
+Structurally equivalent to a Tensor

+  - TopRegister <- List of Records that is built after all Tensors are built.
+  Each Record references one TensorStack.
+Structurally equivalent to a Register

   - SubAlgorithm <- The sorting sub-algorithm used at various stages

 In Tensort, the smallest unit of information is a Bit.
 Each Bit stores one element of the list to be sorted.
 A group of Bits is known as a Byte.

 A Byte is a list of Bits.
-The maximum length of a Byte is set according to an argument passed to Tensort.
-In practice, almost all Bytes will be of maximum length until the final steps of Tensort.
+The maximum length of a Byte (known as the Bytesize) is set according to an argument passed to Tensort.
+This Bytesize can also be thought of as the maximum rank (not degree) of a tensor in Tensort.
+Ideally, all Bytes will be of maximum length until the final steps of Tensort.
 Several Bytes are grouped together in a Tensor.

 A Tensor is a tuple with two elements: Register and Memory.

 Memory is the second element in a Tensor tuple.
 It is a list of Bytes or other Tensors.
-The length of this Memory list is equal to the Bytesize.
+The maximum length of this Memory list is equal to the Bytesize.

 A Register is the first element in a Tensor tuple.
 It is a list of Records, each of which has an Address pointing to an element in its Tensor's Memory and a copy of the TopBit in the referenced element.

-These Records are arranged in the order that the elements of the Tensor's Memory are sorted (this will be clarified soon).
+Each Record is a simplification of a Byte or Tensor in a Tensor's memory.
+It is a tuple comprised of an Address and a TopBit

+The Address of a Record is an integer representing the index of the referenced Byte or Tensor in its containing Tensor's memory

+The TopBit in a Byte (which is copied into the Byte's referencing Record) is the Bit at the end of the Byte list.
+If everything functions correctly, this will be the highest value Bit in the Byte.

+The TopBit in a Tensor (which is also copied into the Tensor's referencing Record) is the TopBit of the Byte referenced by the Record at the end of the Register list of the Tensor referenced by the Record at the end of the Register list of the Tensor... and so on until the original (containing) Tensor is reached.

-A TensorStack is a top-level Tensor along with all the Bits, Bytes, and Tensors it contains.
-Once the Tensors are fully built, the total number of TensorStacks will equal the Bytesize, but before that point there will be many more TensorStacks.
+A TensorStack is a top-level Tensor (i.e. a Tensor not contained within another Tensor) along with all the Bits, Bytes, and Tensors it contains.
+Once the Tensors are fully built, the total number of TensorStacks will be equal to (or sometimes less than) the Bytesize, but before that point there will be many more TensorStacks.

+Once all Tensors are built, a TopRegister is assembled as a list of Records, each Record referencing one TensorStack.

 The sorting SubAlgorithm will be used any time we sort something within Tensort.
 The choice of this SubAlgorithm is very important.
 For reasons that